awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-secrets.md

 arn:aws:secretsmanager:region:aws_account_id:secret:secret-name
 ```

 The following section describes the additional parameters\.
-These parameters are optional, but if you do not use them, you must include the colons `:` to use the default values\.
+These parameters are optional, but if you don't use them, you must include the colons `:` to use the default values\.
 Examples are provided below for more context\.

 `json-key`
 Specifies the name of the key in a key\-value pair with the value that you want to set as the environment variable value\.
 Only values in JSON format are supported\.
-If you do not specify a JSON key, then the full contents of the secret is used\.
+If you don't specify a JSON key, then the full contents of the secret is used\.

 `version-stage`
 Specifies the staging label of the version of a secret that you want to use\.
-If a version staging label is specified, you cannot specify a version ID\.
+If a version staging label is specified, you can't specify a version ID\.
 If no version stage is specified, the default behavior is to retrieve the secret with the `AWSCURRENT` staging label\.
 Staging labels are used to keep track of different versions of a secret when they are either updated or rotated\.
 Each version of a secret has one or more staging labels and an ID\.
 For more information, see [Key Terms and Concepts for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*\.

 `version-id`
 Specifies the unique identifier of the version of a secret that you want to use\.
-If a version ID is specified, you cannot specify a version staging label\.
+If a version ID is specified, you can't specify a version staging label\.
 If no version ID is specified, the default behavior is to retrieve the secret with the `AWSCURRENT` staging label\.
 Version IDs are used to keep track of different versions of a secret when they are either updated or rotated\.
 Each version of a secret has an ID\.
 For more information, see [Key Terms and Concepts for AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/terms-concepts.html#term_secret) in the *AWS Secrets Manager User Guide*\.

 ### Example container definitions<a name="secrets-examples"></a>